Director Victor Vu spent 80 days building the set and inviting 200 actors to recreate 19th-century Northern village life in "The Last Wife".

-The 28-person design team spent nearly 80 days to reconstruct the village.
-200 extras participated in the large-scale scenes depicting the villagers' lives.
+The 28-person design team spent nearly 80 days to restore the village.
+200 extras participated in the large-scale scenes depicting villagers' lives.
 "I set a criterion that when looking at the monitor screen, the scene must be similar to the documentary images and ancient paintings I consulted," said the director.

 Victor Vu nurtured the script for two years before bringing it to the big screen.
 Unlike his previous work, the director did not exploit many historical or martial arts elements but instead portrayed a strong cultural aspect.
-He wanted to tell a love and psychological story based on an ancient domestic context but still close to today's audience.
+He wanted to tell a love and psychological story based on an ancient domestic context but still close to modern audiences.
 Victor Vu assessed that Kaity Nguyen was suitable for the female lead role - a young girl, fragilely beautiful but with a decisive personality, ready to fight in the face of challenges.

 Hoang Ha (According to vnexpress.net)